blowkida/downloader-backend/README.md

 ## Production Deployment (Render.com)

 The application is configured for deployment on Render.com.
-The `render-build.sh` script automatically installs yt-dlp globally during the build process.
+The `render-build.sh` script automatically installs yt-dlp during the build process.

 ### Deployment Configuration